bbauska/JS-InterviewQuestions-JS/README.md

 another function or user, it needs to be implemented asynchronously using callback function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-244: How will you get a substring from a string in JavaScript?
+<h3>244: How will you get a substring from a string in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 a) substring(): Retrieves the string starting from the start value till end